Capital One shook things up late last year by introducing the ability to transfer Capital One points to 14 airline partners. And it’s not done yet.

 The bank announced Wednesday that it added JetBlue as its 15th transfer partner.
 And while transferring points to JetBlue isn’t always the best option, it’s an important addition to the fold.
 This is Capital One’s first transfer partner that’s a U.S. airline.

 And while normally Capital One points will transfer to JetBlue on a 2:1 ratio – so 1,000 points would become just 500 TrueBlue miles – Capital One is kicking things off with a bonus.
 From May 1 through May 31, Capital One points will transfer on a 2:1.5 basis, just like most of the bank’s other airline partners.
-That means the 50,000-point welcome bonus on a card like the Capital One Venture card would net you 37,500 TrueBlue miles.
+That means the 50,000-point welcome bonus earned after spending $3,000 in the first 3 months on a card like the Capital One Venture Rewards Credit Card would net you 37,500 TrueBlue miles.

 A Capital One spokeswoman said more change is on the way.
 The bank plans to continue offering transfer bonuses – a feature it rolled out this winter – throughout the year.
 And Capital One also says it will continue adding transfer partners as time goes on.